jackwardell/Flask-Model-Management/README.md

 * Datatables (https://datatables.net/)
 * Feather Icons (https://feathericons.com/)
 * This bootstrap theme (https://getbootstrap.com/docs/4.5/examples/dashboard/)
+* Flatpickr for date(time) fields (https://flatpickr.js.org/)
 * Jinja2

-NB: all the above JS & CSS are bundled in currently
+NB: all the above JS & CSS are bundled into this package currently

 The backend is built using: